Pope Gregory I: Alms

 Distributions to qualified persons were monthly.
 However, a certain proportion of the population lived in the streets or were too ill or infirm to pick up their monthly food supply.
 To them Gregory sent out a small army of charitable persons, mainly monks, every morning with prepared food.
 It is said that he would not dine until the indigent were fed.
 When he did dine he shared the family table, which he had saved (and which still exists), with 12 indigent guests.
 To the needy living in wealthy homes he sent meals he had cooked with his own hands as gifts to spare them the indignity of receiving charity.
 Hearing of the death of an indigent in a back room he was depressed for days, entertaining for a time the conceit that he had failed in his duty and was a murderer.

 These and other good deeds and charitable frame of mind completely won the hearts and minds of the Roman people.
 They now looked to the papacy for government, ignoring the state at Constantinople.
 The office of urban prefect went without candidates.
-From the time of Gregory the Great to the rise of Italian nationalism the papacy was the most influential presence in Italy.

 Works

 Liturgical reforms

 John the Deacon wrote that Pope Gregory I made a general revision of the liturgy of the Pre-Tridentine Mass, "removing many things, changing a few, adding some".
 In his own letters, Gregory remarks that he moved the Pater Noster (Our Father) to immediately after the Roman Canon and immediately before the Fraction.
 This position is still maintained today in the Roman Liturgy.
 The pre-Gregorian position is evident in the Ambrosian Rite.
 Gregory added material to the Hanc Igitur of the Roman Canon and established the nine Kyries (a vestigial remnant of the litany which was originally at that place) at the beginning of Mass.
-He also reduced the role of deacons in the Roman Liturgy.
+He forbade deacons to perform any of the musical portions of the Mass other than singing the Gospel.

 Sacramentaries directly influenced by Gregorian reforms are referred to as Sacrementaria Gregoriana.
 Roman and other Western liturgies since this era have a number of prayers that change to reflect the feast or liturgical season; these variations are visible in the collects and prefaces as well as in the Roman Canon itself.